Banjo-Kazooie: Banjo-Kazooie (1998)

-Banjo-Kazooie was released in 1998 for the Nintendo 64, re-released in 2008 for the Xbox 360 via Xbox Live Arcade and is available on Nintendo Switch via Nintendo Switch Online.
+Banjo-Kazooie was released on 29 June 1998 for the Nintendo 64, re-released in 2008 for the Xbox 360 via Xbox Live Arcade and is available on Nintendo Switch via Nintendo Classics.
 In a region called Spiral Mountain, Banjo's sister Tooty is kidnapped by Gruntilda the witch, who wants to steal Tooty's beauty for herself, and Banjo and Kazooie must save her.
 The goal is to progress through Gruntilda's lair and the various worlds within it, collect items such as golden jigsaw pieces and music notes that allow Banjo and Kazooie to progress through their quest, and defeat Gruntilda.
 At the final battle, she is knocked off of her castle-like lair and is trapped beneath a boulder.
 The game has a central focus on 3D platforming challenges, in conjunction with action-adventure game elements as well as a large variety of puzzles.

 Banjo-Tooie (2000)

-Banjo-Tooie was released in 2000 for the Nintendo 64 and was re-released in 2009 for the Xbox 360 via Xbox Live Arcade.
+Banjo-Tooie was released in 2000 for the Nintendo 64, re-released in 2009 for the Xbox 360 via Xbox Live Arcade and is available on Nintendo Switch via Nintendo Classics.
 Two years after Banjo and Kazooie defeat Gruntilda in the game's predecessor, two of her sisters arrive and free her from beneath the boulder.
 Now reduced to a skeleton, Gruntilda plans to drain the life energy from the entirety of the game's hub world, the Isle O' Hags, to restore herself to normal, leaving Banjo and Kazooie to stop her plans.
 Saving the day once again, the bear and bird cause the destruction of most of Gruntilda's skeletal body, leaving only her skull.
 Tooie is controversial for being significantly harder than the first game in that, besides tougher obstacles and platforming challenges, it places a higher emphasis on puzzle-solving and backtracking, often requiring the player to revisit previous worlds to complete them.
 Many features not included in the previous game appear, including improved graphics and controls, and a four-player multiplayer mode.